 It is one of the most famous images from World War II: a woman with a red, polka-dot bandanna flexing her bicep underneath the words “We Can Do It!”
 The image — now plastered on magnets, coffee mugs and socks — is a feminist symbol, a cultural icon that has inspired millions of women.

 Who was the determined woman behind the iconic poster by J. Howard Miller?
 For decades, the world believed it was Geraldine Hoff Doyle of Michigan.
-But new research suggests the claim may belong to a different woman, Naomi Parker-Fraley, a 95-year old who moved to the area in February and now lives in an assisted care facility in Longview.
+But research suggests the claim may belong to a different woman, Naomi Parker-Fraley, a Longview resident who died on January 20, 2018, at 96.

 Miller’s muse for the poster still is a mystery.
 But researchers have confirmed Parker-Fraley is the subject in a photo thought to have inspired him to draw the poster, which is often erroneously called “Rosie the Riveter.”

 Parker-Fraley’s story has been featured in People magazine, an episode of the Travel Channel’s “Mysteries at the Museum” and in an article in Harper’s Bazaar that called her “the Real-Life Rosie the Riveter.”
-Now, suffering from terminal cancer and under Hospice care, her family is determined to help her reclaim her spot in history as the misidentified woman in the photo.
+In 2017, Parker-Fraley was suffering from terminal cancer and under Hospice care, but her family was determined to help her reclaim her spot in history as the misidentified woman in the photo.

 “It’s only fair.
-It was her, and still is,” said her sister Ada Wyn Parker Loy, 93, of Longview.
+It was her, and still is,” said her sister Ada Wyn Parker Loy of Longview.

 Led World War II surge in women workers